SMJSGaming/GDIntercept/README.md

 This version significantly improves the performance of the mod and removes as much RAM usage as possible.
 The exposed API path has also been fixed.

+## ALPHA.5

+This version contains a lot of reworks in the background which are needed for the final release.
+The only thing remaining is the input support for the code block and the final stage of the official penetration test.

 ## Credits

 - [RobTop](https://www.youtube.com/@RobTopGames) - Some UI tips, providing source code and help with determining the sensitive data keys.